List of Star vs. the Forces of Evil characters: Glossaryck

 Glossaryck (voiced by Jeffrey Tambor for seasons 1–3, Keith David for seasons 3–4) was Star's magic guide, who lived inside the Butterfly family's Book of Spells.
-While he initially died after Ludo burned the book in "Battle of Mewni", Glossaryck was resurrected in "Rest in Pudding" but appeared to have his intelligence regressed that of a household pet, being only able to say "Globgor!".
+While he initially died after Ludo burned the book in "Battle of Mewni", Glossaryck was resurrected in "Rest in Pudding" but appeared to have his intelligence regressed that of a household pet, being only able to say "Globgor!"(the name of Eclipsa Butterfly's husband).
 In the Season 3 finale, Glossaryck was revealed to have still had his senses and had been trying to tell Star about Globgor throughout the season before taking his leave to join Eclipsa.
 Glossaryck, along with the Magic High Commission, died when Star destroyed magic, but he seemed to be fine with doing so.

 Tom Lucitor

-Thomas Draconius Lucitor (voiced by Rider Strong) is the hot-headed three-eyed demon crown prince of the Underworld, being part Mewman on his father's side.
+Thomas Draconius "Tom" Lucitor (voiced by Rider Strong) is the hot-headed three-eyed demon crown prince of the Underworld, being part Mewman on his father's side.
 He is introduced in Season 1 as Star's ex-boyfriend, having hired a life coach to help him learn to control his temper, despite his expressing jealously towards Marco and makes attempts to win back Star's love.
 He eventually ends up befriending Marco in "Frenemies", as both of them enjoy the pop music group, Love Sentence.
 In Season 3, though he finally moved on, Tom ended up rekindling his relationship with Star while still being friends with Marco.
 This pervaded even after learning that Marco and Star kissed each other during the events of "Booth Buddies",while helping the latter fend off Meteora in the Season 3 finale.
 In season 4, Tom and Star begin to emotionally drift apart especially when Star realizes that she does not know what to do with herself.
 Tom says that he will wait for her, but ultimately chooses to break up with her, especially when he realizes that she is still in love with Marco.
 By the end, he accepts this and even convinces Marco to pursue a relationship with her.